cloudify-cosmo/docs.getcloudify.org/content/ops_guides/ha_cluster_upgrade.md

 ---
 ## Overview

+These instructions explain how to upgrade a Cloudify High Availablity (HA) cluster from version 4.x to version 4.3.

 ### Upgrade on new hosts

 This is the recommended method.
 If something happen in upgrade process, you still have the old manager, working and functioning.